gregtatum/immutable-graph/README.md

 # Immutable Graph

 This is my initial thought on an immutable graph structure with history.
-At this point I need to figure out how to deeply refer to the objects within the graph, and to deeply set objects.

 ### Intended use case: